Literacy

 Hesket Classroom

-Hesket Primary values the latest research regarding students learning to read.
-Our Junior program is based around a synthetic, explicit and systematic approach, in short, meaning that all phonemes (sounds) are explicitly taught so that students can confidently decode new phonetic words; this we know is one of the most crucial early reading skills.
+Hesket Primary School values the latest research regarding students learning to read.
+Our program is based around a synthetic, explicit and systematic approach.
+This means all phonemes (sounds) are explicitly taught so that students can confidently decode new phonetic words.
+We know this is one of the most crucial early reading skills.

 Writing